mslinnea/Blur-Text-Wordpress-Plugin/readme.md

 I may write a premium plugin that has these features.
 However, I need suggestions as to exactly what type of features I should add.
-If you would like me to customize this plugin for you so that it shows the blurred text only in a specific context, I may be albe to program a custom plugin for you.
+If you would like me to customize this plugin for you so that it shows the blurred text only in a specific context, I may be able to program a custom plugin for you.
 Please contact me at http://www.linsoftware.com/contact/

 == Screenshots ==